-A SPOT or other Messaging and Tracking device using satellite communications may be required by the Notice of Race if a tracking service is provided.
+This is MANDATORY for all Super Mac and Super Mac and Back courses.
 Note: These devices must be registered with proper contact information to be useful and a contact shall be provided for all events.

 I certify that I have aboard in operable condition all of the GLSS Required Equipment listed above, that my vessel is seaworthy, that I am 18 years of age or older and competent, and that I have taken all necessary steps to ensure that my entered boat and I are adequately prepared, including appropriate safety equipment as may be required by law or that a prudent seaman would consider advisable.